HarshvardhanThosar/converse/README.md

 ### 3. Setup is complete

-With the above to steps done correctly, you are good to go with running your own converse chat application.
+With the above two steps done correctly, you are good to go with running your own converse chat application.

 However,